Friday, 10 December 2010

 Both: Erm.

+C: We have always been interested in fashion, always keeping up with the latest fashion trends, hairstyles and all that, like every teenager does.
 A: We dress like how we feel.
 So I think that we have just created our style and image through our personalities.
 But it’s quite nice think that we are ‘fashion icons’ now.

 [Both Laugh]